pddpdd20020105/ICS-175-fireworker/docs/proposal.md

 <br>
 <br>
 ### Meet the Instructor
-1/23/2025 Group meeting at discord
+1/23/2025 Group meeting at discord.\

-Decides to meet the instructor at week 4
+Decides to meet the instructor at week 4.
 <br>
 <br>
 ### AI Tool Usage
+Using Chatgpt for brainstorming the ideas.
 <br>
 <br>